influxdata/kapacitor/client/API.md

 ## Testing Serivces

-Kapacitor make user of various service integrations.
+Kapacitor makes use of various service integrations.
 The following API endpoints provide way for a user to run simple tests to ensure that a service is configured correctly.

 ### Listing testable services